Prostate Disorders Life Insurance Underwriting

 In addition, whenever the PSA level is 4.0ng/ml or greater, life insurance underwriters want to see follow-up tests.

-DRE-digital rectal exams, prostate biopsy, etc. are the types of tests companies look for.
+DRE-digital rectal exams, prostate biopsy, etc., are the tests companies look for.

 Benign Prostatic Hypertrophy